edac713/Image-To-Website/img2code/img2code v8.md

 - Use the exact text from the screenshot.
 - Do not add comments in the code such as "<!-- Add other navigation links as needed -->" and "<!-- ... other news items ... -->" in place of writing the full code.
 WRITE THE FULL CODE.
 - Repeat elements as needed to match the screenshot.
 For example, if there are 15 items, the code should have 15 items.
 DO NOT LEAVE comments like "<!-- Repeat for each news item -->" or bad things will happen.
-- For images, use placeholder images from https://placehold.co and include a detailed description of the image in the alt text so that an image generation AI can generate the image later.
+- For images, use placeholder images from https://placehold.co link.

 In terms of libraries,